jamshidtulaganov/core-js/README.md

-# core-js
+# core-js | js

-I wanna deep working with core javascript which has functionalties
+I wanna deep working with core javascript which has functionalities